Tarring (rope)

-Tarring is protecting some types of natural fibre and wire rope by coating it with tar.
+Tarring is the protecting of some types of natural fibre and wire rope by coating it with tar.
 Hemp rope, which was typically used for standing rigging, requires tarring.
 Manila and cotton ropes were used for running rigging and were not tarred as this would make the rope too stiff to run easily through blocks.
 Regular tarring at sea was required when sailing ships used hemp rope - once every 6 months for a ship on a long voyage.

 Application

 Hemp rope is treated with Stockholm tar, sometimes mixed with coal tar.
 Most is applied in situ (commonly while the ship is at sea); some parts of the rigging may be slacked off, or upper masts may be sent down to improve access.
 To access stays and backstays, a seaman is lowered slowly down the stay on a gantline (Note: A rope that runs through a block at, or near the masthead.
 It is used solely for hoisting men or tools, as opposed to the other running rigging which hoists sails or spars.) that is fastened loosely to the stay with a bowline.
 The seaman applies the tar from a bucket as he goes down.
 The gantline is tended by someone on deck.
 The shrouds can be tarred from the ratlines, sometimes combined with fitting new ratlines or re-seizing the existing ones.
 Lee rigging is typically worked on underway, as drips or spilt tar usually fall into the sea rather than on deck.